mahouboy23/IB-notes/common core/TOK.md

 [[TOK WORK 4]]
 [[TOK WORK 5]]

 I want you to create a structure for my Tok essay based on my prescribed title : "Are we too quick to assume that the most recent evidence is inevitably the strongest?
-Discuss with reference to the natural sciences and one other area of knowledge." and the two areas of knowledge are natural sciences that was given to us
+Discuss with reference to the natural sciences and one other area of knowledge." and the two areas of knowledge are natural sciences that was given to us and history.
+Use the